ArduPilot/ardupilot_wiki/dev/source/docs/how-to-use-the-auth-command-to-sign-a-pixhawk-board-with-your-certificate-of-authenticity.rst

    public key.
 See below.
 -  Make the public key file on the SD card:

-   -  With the SD card inserted, and the PX4 booted, use the *nsh shell*, and type:
+   -  With the SD card inserted, and the Pixhawk booted, use the *nsh shell*, and type:

       ::